Seton Palace: History

 The date when the original palace was built is uncertain but it was located on the lands of Seton and Winton.
 Richard Maitland's History of the House of Seytoun mentions some aspects of the building.
 He wrote that George Seton, 5th Lord Seton (d.
 1513), completed the "jemmay house", a wing which his grandfather, John, Master of Seton (d.
 1476) had begun.
 His widow, Janet Hepburn, Lady Seton built the fore-work or gatehouse.
 The palace was burnt by an English army on 16 May 1544 after the burning of Edinburgh.
 The English commander Lord Hertford wrote that while he was burning the palace, Lord Seton was nearby with some horsemen, "so that he might well see his own house and town on fire."
 Lord Seton was married to a French lady-in-waiting Marie Pieris, their daughter Mary Seton was a companion of Mary, Queen of Scots.

 As the war with England known as the Rough Wooing continued, Regent Arran came to Seton in March 1549 because the English were at Haddington.
 Some whales beached at Cramond Island and were salted and packed in barrels and sent to Seton for him.

 The great tower and the "jemmay house" were subsequently restored by Sir William Hamilton of Sanquhar, Captain of Edinburgh Castle and father-in-law of George Seton, 7th Lord Seton.
 The walled garden was also built at this time.
+Mary of Guise stayed at Seton Palace for Christmas 1559.
 The old great tower collapsed in 1561, the structure comprised by new windows.
 Janet Hepburn's gatehouse was then almost entirely rebuilt.

 In October 1561 the uncle of Mary, Queen of Scots, Francis the Grand Prior, travelled to England and Mary's four companions Mary Seton, Mary Beaton, Mary Livingston, and Mary Fleming came with him to Seton and they all had dinner.
 Mary, Queen of Scots, stayed in bed at Holyrood Palace.
 She became a frequent visitor, and in January 1562 New Year's Day was celebrated with a poem by Alexander Scott filled with "advice for princes" for just rule in Scotland, Ane New Yeir Gift to Quene Mary.
-In July 1565 Mary rode to Seton from Edinburgh at night and stayed two days.
+In July 1565, Mary rode to Seton from Edinburgh at night and stayed two days.
 She came to Seton after the death of Lord Darnley in February 1567.
-Articles drawn up against her mention golf, and allege that she slept with Bothwell, who was lodged in an "obscure chamber" beneath her room.
+Articles drawn up against her mention golf, and allege that she slept with Bothwell, who was lodged in an "obscure chamber" beneath her room, a room near the kitchen with access to a secret turnpike stair.
+William Drury reported that the gates were "straightly kept" while Mary was at Seton in February.
+He heard she had made an excursion to Tranent, and then competed in an archery match at Waughton Castle.
+Later, however, he wrote she had not stirred from Seton Palace.